NCI-CGR/QIIME_pipeline/README.md

   - Step1.pl

 __Note:__	After creating the QIIME2 manifest file, www.keemi.qiime2.org can be used from Google Chrome to verify the manifest is in the correct format.

+__Note:__ Samples are run at a flowcell level, due to DADA2 run requirements.
+The algorithm that DADA2 uses includes an error model that assumes one sequencing run.
+The pitfall of merging them together prior to running DADA2 is that a lower-quality run (but still passing threshold) may have samples thrown out because they are significantly lower than a high performing run.

 ### Step 2